Explore 8 Most Effective Instructional Strategies for Successful Learning

 8. Feedback and Assessment:

-By implementing instructional strategies, educators can create a vibrant flipped classroom or learning environment that caters to diverse learning styles, fosters critical thinking, and empowers students to become active participants in their own education.
+By implementing instructional strategies, educators can create a vibrant flipped classroom or learning environment that caters to diverse learning styles, fosters critical thinking, and empowers students to become active participants in their education.